celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 The Celo SDK installed on our computer.
 Node.js installed on our computer.

-If you don't have a Celo wallet with testnet funds, you can create one by following the instructions on the Celo Testnet Faucet (https://celo.org/developers/faucet).
+If you don't have a Celo wallet with testnet funds, you can create one by following the instructions on the [Celo Testnet Faucet](https://celo.org/developers/faucet).

 To install Truffle, run the following command:

 ```bash
 npm install -g truffle
 ```

 To install the Celo SDK, run the following command:

 ```bash
 npm install -g @celo/contractkit
 ```

-To install Node.js, visit https://nodejs.org/en/ and download the version for your operating system.
+To install Node.js, visit [here](https://nodejs.org/en/) and download the version for your operating system.

 ## Creating a Truffle Project